Augroup/miniQuant/README.md

-# miniQuant: fast and optimal gene isoform abundance quantification
+# Improving gene isoform quantification with miniQuant
 **miniQuant** features:

 1. **Optimal** use of long and/or short RNA-seq reads: transcript abundance estimation that can be applied to different data scenarios: long-read-alone and hybrid (long reads + short reads) integrating the strengths of both technologies.
 2. **Fast** RNA-seq quantification: less than 15 minutes to analyze **unaligned** 40 million paired-end short reads + 5 million long reads on a standard laptop computer.
 3. Calculate novel **K-value** metric: a key feature of the sequence share pattern that causes particularly high abundance estimation error, allowing us to identify a problematic set of gene isoforms with erroneous quantification that researchers should take extra attention in the study.

-Our [newest version](https://github.com/Augroup/miniQuant/releases) is recommended.
+Our [newest version](https://github.com/Augroup/miniQuant/releases) is recommended with faster speed and better performance.
 However, to reproduce the results on our [Nature Biotechnology paper](), download old version from [miniQuant v1.0](https://github.com/Augroup/miniQuant/tree/miniQuant_NBT_results_reproduce).

 ## Table of contents
   * [Dependency](#dependency)